 Instructions

-- If the husks are still on the corn, peel them off and remove any excess silk that sticks to the corn kernels.
+- Prepare the corn.
+If the husks are still on the corn, peel them off and remove any excess silk that sticks to the corn kernels.
+If they don't have husks on, wash and dry them.
+Place the ears of corn on a plate or baking sheet and drizzle them generously with olive oil.

-- When the grill is very hot, add the corn.
+- Grill.
+When the grill is very hot, add the corn.
 You should hear a sizzling sound — if you don’t, the grill isn’t hot enough.
 Wait for the sizzle!
-Grill until each side is nicely charred and the corn is tender, about 8 minutes.
-(If it’s becoming too charred, turn down the heat and loosely cover the corn with foil until it’s ready.)
+Grill until each side is nicely charred and the corn is tender, about 10 to 12 minutes.
+Use kitchen tongs to turn them.
+(If they're becoming too charred, turn down the heat and loosely cover the corn with foil until it’s ready.)

 NOTES